Nursing students Kelly Hayes, Jose Antonio Rodriguez and Harinee Scott

 Jose Antonia Rodriguez with daughter Jenica and wife Jesusa

-AN EXCEPTIONAL nursing student Jose Antonio Rodrigues was inspired to become a nurse because of the care his daughter Jelena received when she nearly died aged just six after suffering a ruptured appendix which caused septicemia.
+AN EXCEPTIONAL nursing student Jose Antonio Rodriguez was inspired to become a nurse because of the care his daughter Jelena received when she nearly died aged just six after suffering a ruptured appendix which caused septicemia.

 At the age of 58, Jose fulfilled a lifetime goal this week as he graduated with a nursing degree.